-Some comparisons [2, 7, 19] argued that erasure coding is the clear winner, due to huge storage and bandwidth savings for the same availability levels (or conversely, huge availability gains for the same storage space).
-The other comparisons [3, 15] argued that coding is an clear winner only when peer availability is low; the benefits of coding are so limited in some cases that they can easily be outweighed by some disadvantages such as extra complexity, download latency and lack of ability of keyword searching.

-This paper argues that sharing user downloaded files for subsequent accesses (replication) and meanwhile utilizing erasure coding to maintain files' availability will achieve better performance: saving more bandwidth with acceptable redundancy factor.
-There are two talking points.
+Some comparisons [8, 11, 12] argued that erasure coding is the clear winner, due to huge storage and bandwidth savings for the same availability levels (or conversely, huge availability gains for the same storage space).
+The other comparisons [13, 14] argued that coding is an clear winner only when peer availability is low; the benefits of coding are so limited in some cases that they can easily be outweighed by some disadvantages such as extra complexity, download latency and lack of ability of keyword searching.
+Although preferring the latter one, unlike previous comparison, we take user download behavior into account and focus on both the storage and bandwidth cost in different environment.
+Further more, we argue that sharing user downloaded files for subsequent accesses (replication) and meanwhile utilizing erasure coding to maintain file availability will achieve better performance: saving more bandwidth with acceptable redundancy factor.
+There are two reasons.
 First, in current peer-to-peer file sharing communities, popular files are automatically kept at high availability level, due to thousands of times of user downloads.
 Second, current hardware deployment suggests that idle bandwidth is the limiting resource that volunteers contribute, not idle disk space.
 Further, since disk space grows much faster than access point bandwidth, bandwidth is likely to become even scarcer relative to disk space.

-This paper makes the following contributions: First, to our best knowledge, this paper is the first to take user download behavior into account - sharing user downloaded files for subsequent accesses - to evaluate redundancy schemes in data storage and share systems.
-Second, this paper demonstrates that replication saves more bandwidth than erasure coding, although it requires more storage space, when average peer availability is higher than 48%.
-Finally, this paper shows that the hybrid redundancy scheme of replication and erasure coding can achieve better overall performance: saving more bandwidth with redundancy factor less than 9.4 for three nines (99.9%) of per-file availability.
+This paper makes the following contributions:

+- To our best knowledge, this paper is the first to take user download behavior into account-sharing user downloaded files for subsequent accesses-to evaluate redundancy schemes in data storage and share systems in structured DHTs. - This paper demonstrates that replication saves more bandwidth than erasure coding, although it requires more storage space, when average peer availability is higher than 47%. - This paper shows that the hybrid redundancy scheme of replication and erasure coding can achieve better overall performance: saving more bandwidth with redundancy factor less than 9.4 for three nines (99.9%) of per-file availability.